-On this denouement, the centleman who effected it consulted with Robert Dale Owen and Dr. Child, and they immediately published the cards withdrawing the indorsement of the materialization, which they had given to the Holmeses.
-In order to make the assurance doubly sure, the gentleman improvised a seance, at which the lady agreed to act.
+On this denouement, the gentleman who effected it consulted with Robert Dale Owen and Dr. Child, and they immediately published the cards withdrawing the indorsement of the materialization, which they had given to the Holmeses.
+In order to make the assurance doubly sure, the gentleman at which the lady agreed to act.
+Suitable at which the lady agreed to act.
 Suitable apartments were procured; a cabinet was hurriedly arranged, an audience invited, and the Katie King scance was done to perfection.
-All the presents given to the lady, while acting the role of a returned denizen from the other world: have been returned to their doners, as far as possible, and her share in the gigantic Modern Spiritualistic ment to thoroughly expose the imposture.
-The seance took place upon the second floor of the building,
+All the presents given to the lady, while acting the role of a returned denizen from the other world; have been returned to their doners, as far as possible, and her share in the gigantic Modern Spiritualistic Modern Spiritualistic